Skip to main content

 Employer contribution

 As mentioned in the table above, your employer must make a minimum contribution (currently 3%).
 However, your employer can choose to pay more.
-This means that you have to pay less, unless you want to pay more in yourself.
+This means that you can pay less, but you can choose to pay more in yourself if you want to make additional savings towards your retirement.
+Some employers may agree to match the contribution you pay up to a certain level.

 Your employer should tell you how much you will need to contribute.
 The government’s MoneyHelper website provides a free workplace pension contribution calculator to help work out how much you will have to contribute.
 Your contributions will reduce your pay, which could lead to an increase in any benefits you are on.